aarsri/reading-group/models.md

 ## Insights and Takeaways

-### Structural bottlenecks differ across model type.
+### Structural Bttlenecks Differ Across Model Types
 * In encoder-only text models, the key vulnerability is the tokenization bottleneck.
 Dialectal spellings are fragmented or rare, destabilizing embeddings.
 * In decoder-only text models, the vulnerability compounds: different tokens disrupt not just representations but the generative trajectory, amplifying mistakes forward.
 * In speech encoders, the bottleneck is representation space bias.
 If the latent space reflects only a narrow set of acoustic realizations, dialect pronunciations fall into unstable or mismatched regions.